JorisCeulemans/sikkel/README.md

 ## Installation

-Sikkel is tested with Agda 2.6.4, but it is probably also still compatible with Agda 2.6.2 and 2.6.3.
-It uses the Agda standard library (version 1.7.3).
+Sikkel is tested with Agda 2.6.4.1, but it is probably also still compatible with Agda 2.6.4.
+It uses the Agda standard library (version 2.0).
 To use the library in your Agda development, perform
 ```
 git clone https://github.com/JorisCeulemans/sikkel.git